Yamini2001/LeetCode-Solutions/README.md

 ## Find the String with LCP
 Given an n x n matrix lcp, return the alphabetically smallest string word that corresponds to lcp.
 If there is no such string, return an empty string.

+## Recover Binary Search Tree
+Given the root of a binary search tree (BST), where the values of exactly two nodes of the tree were swapped by mistake.
+Recover the tree without changing its structure.